-This minimum expenditure amount is set out in the 2020 budget schedule for EarlyON Child and Family Centres and is based on the 2019 minimum allowable expenditure benchmark adjusted for proportional changes to the 2020 EarlyON Child and Family Centre allocation.
+This minimum expenditure amount is set out in the 2021 budget schedule for EarlyON Child and Family Centres and is based on the 2020 minimum allowable expenditure benchmark.
 Where a CMSM or DSSAB does not meet the minimum spending requirement, the ministry will recover all remaining unspent funds.